1. 'I was born an idler of society, but died, as a genius of literature'.

 214. 'To whom am I addressing, God or the Devil?
-Either one I shall inopportune your time, with my lengthy list of complaints of the world!'
+I shall occupy your time, with my lengthy list of complaints of the world!'

 215. 'I had a magnificent discourse with Wilde, Poe, Tennyson, and Voltaire.
 We spoke about the one thing that mostly intrigued us, for the nonce.
 No not the wonder of philosophy, instead, the wonder of idle gossip of the mortals'.

 216. 'The stateliness of a speech can be heard in the passionate words expressed of a republican, for the republic.'